kmjones77/v3/docs/maintainers/style-guide.md

 Prettier can be integrated with many [editors][prettier-editor], which works especially well if the editor supports automatic formatting on save.

-#### 2. Using a GitHub comment (in development)
+#### 2. Using a GitHub comment

-If you add a comment to a GitHub PR that contains the text `/format` or `/prettify`, a GitHub workflow will start that formats all documents in the PR.
-If there are any changes made to files, it will add a new commit that applies the formatting changes.
+If you add a comment to a GitHub PR that contains the text `/format`, a GitHub workflow will format all Markdown documents in the PR using prettier.
+Any formatting changes made by prettier will automatically be commited to the PR's branch.

 #### 3. Using a script